Create a

 3. Employee performance

-Interesting findings have come out of studies focused on the effects of taking a sufficient amount of time away from the job.
+Interesting findings have emerged from studies on the effects of taking sufficient time away from the job.
 For example, employee performance ratings improved by 8% for every 10 hours of vacation added compared to their peers who did not.
 Another observed that employee creativity levels were higher two (2) weeks after a vacation vs. just before leaving.
 Others have found that spending time with friends or family or traveling leaves employees feeling more creative, productive, and relaxed upon their return to work.

 4. Talent outcomes

-Significant improvements in positive talent outcomes come from employees taking time away from the job, such as SHRM’s finding that employees using their time off have fewer sick days, less turnover, and lower healthcare costs.
+Significant improvements in positive talent outcomes result from employees taking time off, as SHRM found that employees who use their time off have fewer sick days, lower turnover, and lower healthcare costs.
 Other research demonstrates the positive impacts on employee productivity, morale, job satisfaction, and turnover rates.

 5. Return on investment (ROI)

 In an interesting analysis, the Bureau of Labor Statistics reported that paid leave costs average only $2.70 per week per employee.
-However, the return on that on average in increased productivity and reduced turnover is estimated to be $12.32 per worker per week.
+However, the return on that, on average, is estimated to be increased productivity and reduced turnover, valued at $12.32 per worker per week.

 Listen to employee preferences and expectations

 Understanding what employees (and job candidates) most appreciate and expect from leave policies can help organizations design more effective paid time-off policies and practices.
-Given the talent challenges (high turnover, low talent availability) facing organizations today, getting and leveraging employee opinions and preferences is essential to having a responsive and attractive program that meets their needs while driving and supporting business productivity, performance, retention, and engagement objectives.
+Given the talent challenges (high turnover, limited talent availability) facing organizations today, gathering and leveraging employee opinions and preferences is essential to creating a responsive, attractive program that meets their needs while driving and supporting business productivity, performance, retention, and engagement objectives.

 Most workers place a high priority on paid time off